Rhetoric: As a course of study

 Political rhetoric also underwent renewal in the wake of the U.S. and French revolutions.
 The rhetorical studies of ancient Greece and Rome were resurrected as speakers and teachers looked to Cicero and others to inspire defenses of the new republics.
 Leading rhetorical theorists included John Quincy Adams of Harvard, who advocated the democratic advancement of rhetorical art.
 Harvard's founding of the Boylston Professorship of Rhetoric and Oratory sparked the growth of the study of rhetoric in colleges across the United States.
 Harvard's rhetoric program drew inspiration from literary sources to guide organization and style, and studies the rhetoric used in political communication to illustrate how political figures persuade audiences.
 William G. Allen became the first American college professor of rhetoric, at New-York Central College, 1850–1853.

+19th century changes in the rhetoric and composition pedagogy included more focus on the student's developing skill through composition.
+Rhetoric professors like A. S. Hill, Barrett Wendell and John Franklin Genung were prominent authors in the late 19th and early 20th centuries.

 Debate clubs and lyceums also developed as forums in which common citizens could hear speakers and sharpen debate skills.
 The American lyceum in particular was seen as both an educational and social institution, featuring group discussions and guest lecturers.
 These programs cultivated democratic values and promoted active participation in political analysis.

 Throughout the 20th century, rhetoric developed as a concentrated field of study, with the establishment of rhetorical courses in high schools and universities.
 Courses such as public speaking and speech analysis apply fundamental Greek theories (such as the modes of persuasion: ethos, pathos, and logos) and trace rhetorical development through history.
 Rhetoric earned a more esteemed reputation as a field of study with the emergence of Communication Studies departments and of Rhetoric and Composition programs within English departments in universities, and in conjunction with the linguistic turn in Western philosophy.
 Rhetorical study has broadened in scope, and is especially used by the fields of marketing, politics, and literature.